parascoding/Mechanics-notes/README.md

   1. Modulus of rgidity of wire
   2. Periodic motion can be used to design Torsional Clock
   3. Force tors pendul inserted in a dense liquid helps to determine viscousity and frictional force.

+## Flywheel
+* Inertia - Property of matter by the virtue of which it resists any change to it's state of motion or rest.
+* Radius of Gyration - defined as a point which could have same MOI as of actual body if total mass of body is concentrated on it.